Highlights

 Terrain

-This tour explores two rather different regions of Southern Wales, each with its own contrasting terrain characteristics, ranging from short and sometimes steep climbs, to more evenly graded longer mountain ascent and gentler, rolling hills.
+This tour explores two rather different regions of Southern Wales, each with its own contrasting terrain characteristics, ranging from short and sometimes steep climbs, to more evenly graded longer mountain ascents and gentler, rolling hills.

 Road surfaces can vary quite dramatically within just a few miles and whilst many are generally good, as is the case in all rural regions, it is not uncommon to encounter occasional gravelly sections, potholes and some poorer surfaces in some areas.
 Similarly, cattle grids, wandering sheep and other livestock are frequent features.

 For the most part, small, quiet country lanes have been chosen however we do occasionally venture onto larger busier roads.
 Traffic levels are generally low but can increase during holiday periods and rush hours.
-The centre-based nature of this particular tour dictates that we will ride out from, and back to, our hotels via the same few roads on multiple occasions.
+The two-centre-based nature of this particular tour dictates that we will ride out from, and back to, our hotels via the same few roads on multiple occasions.
 Whilst we will do our best to schedule the riding to avoid rush hours it may be impossible to avoid short periods of heavier/fast moving traffic on occasions.

 Good bike handling skills, a reasonable level of fitness and competency/experience in traffic are required.